Law Offices of Robert M. Kaplan, P.C.

 Robert M. Kaplan

-Attorney Robert M. Kaplan is dedicated to assisting clients with family law, real estate law, bankruptcy law, estate planning, and probate matters.
+Attorney Robert M. Kaplan is dedicated to assisting clients with family law, real estate law, estate planning, and probate matters.
 After receiving a degree in law from The University of Florida College of Law in Gainesville, and working as a Public Defender in Miami, FL, Attorney Kaplan made the move to Illinois to start his own practice in 1991.

 Over 34 Years of Legal Experience

-Robert has been engaged in the practice of law for over 34 years and is licensed in both Illinois and Florida, ...
+Robert has been engaged in the practice of law for over 34 years and is licensed in both Illinois and Florida, as well as ...

 Property Division Does Not Exist in a Vacuum